 NRI/PIO may remit from the balances held in NRO account an amount not exceeding USD one million per financial year, subject to payment of applicable taxes.

 The limit of USD 1 million per financial year includes sale proceeds of immovable properties held by NRIs/PIOs.

-The accounts may be held jointly with residents and / or with non-resident Indian.
+The accounts may be held jointly with residents and / or with non-Resident in India.

 The NRO account holder may opt for nomination facility.

-NRO (current/savings) account can also be opened by a foreign national of non-Indian origin visiting India, with funds remitted from outside India through banking channel or by sale of foreign exchange brought by him to India.
+NRO (current/savings) account can also be opened by a foreign national of non-in Indian origin visiting in India, with funds remitted from outside India through banking channel or by sale of foreign exchange brought by him to India.
 The details of this facility are given in the FAQs on "Accounts opened by Foreign Nationals and Foreign Tourists" available on the RBI website.

 Loans to non-resident account holders and to third parties may be granted in Rupees by Authorized Dealer / bank against the security of fixed deposits subject to certain terms and conditions.

 NRE account may be in the form of savings, current, recurring or fixed deposit accounts.
 Such accounts can be opened only by the non-resident himself and not through the holder of the power of attorney.

 NRIs as defined in Notification No. FEMA 5/2000-RB dated May 3, 2000 may be permitted to open NRE account with their resident close relatives (relative as defined in Section 6 of the Companies Act, 1956) on 'former or survivor' basis.
 The resident close relative shall be eligible to operate the account as a Power of Attorney holder in accordance with the extant instructions during the life time of the NRI/PIO account holder.

 Balances held in the NRE account are freely repatriable.